Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 • If you have thick hair, it is more resistant to heat, styling products, hair dye, and breakage.
 However, this means that your hair will take longer to dry and may become frizzy in humid weather.
 Thick hair gives the appearance of having a fuller head of hair and can hold a hairstyle well.

-Different Hair Types
+Different Hair types

 Depending on the shape of the hair—whether it is straight or curly—there are numerous different types of hair:

-• Type 2 hair has natural waves, with more curls than some types but less than others.
+• Type 2 hair has natural waves, with more curl than some types but less than others.
 Wavy Type 2A hair can be slightly coarser or a little bit finer.
 It can get very frizzy and be difficult to style, but it typically has s-shaped waves and is easy to style.

 • Type 3 hair is identifiably curly.
 When the hair is wet, these curls are straight, but as it dries, they return to being curly.
-Type 3B hair has a variety of textures and tighter curls.
+Type 3B hair has a variety of textures and has tighter curls.

 • Type 4 hair is extremely curly or kinky.
 It is frequently coarse, but it is also delicate and easily damaged.
 The curls on type 4A hair are tight and well-defined.
-Type 4B hair is soft and fragile, with tight and less defined curls.
+Type 4B hair is soft and fragile, with very tight and less defined curls.

 Signs of healthy hair